metrorailings/OwlBlog/content/posts/week-13-insights.md

 San Francisco playing nothing but cover-two on one drive.
 Doesn't seem to matter much though, Buffalo is having too easy a time matriculating the ball with short passes and the occasional running play.
 Perhaps this is the 49ers overreacting to the last drive, where Josh Allen led a scoring drive off two big passes.
 The biggest problem for the 49ers isn't coverage, but it's their lack of a pass rush, period.

 Buffalo's blitzes is making Nick Mullins nervous.

+The 49ers defensive front can't chase down Josh Allen.
+They're a little too slow.
+Starting to make sense why San Francisco has been so successful against Jared Goff this year whereas Russell Wilson dealt them a pretty serious loss.